in28minutes/java-cheat-sheet/README.md

 j = i--;//i value(25) is assigned to j, then decremented to 24
 System.out.println(i + " " + j);//24 25
 ```

 ### Relational Operators

 - Relation Operators are used to compare operands.
 They a always return true or false.
 List of Relation Operators include <, <=, >, >=, ==, and !=.

 #### Relation Operators Examples
-LetÕs consider a few examples of relational operators.
-LetÕs assume a int variable named number with a value 7.
+Let's consider a few examples of relational operators.
+Let's assume a int variable named number with a value 7.

 ```
 int number = 7;
 ```

 #### greater than operator

 ```
 System.out.println(number > 5);//true
 System.out.println(number > 7);//false
 ```

 #### greater than equal to operator
 ```
 System.out.println(number >= 7);//true
 ```

 #### less than operator
 ```
 System.out.println(number < 9);//true
 System.out.println(number < 7);//false
 ```

 #### less than equal to operator
 ```
 System.out.println(number <= 7);//true
 ```

 #### is equal to operator
 ```
 System.out.println(number == 7);//true
 System.out.println(number == 9);//false
 ```

 #### NOT equal to operator
 ```
 System.out.println(number != 9);//true
 System.out.println(number != 7);//false
 ```

-NOTE: single = is assignment operator and == is comparison.
+> single = is assignment operator and == is comparison.
 Below statement uses =.

 ```
 System.out.println(number = 7);//7
 ```
 #### == (equals) operator
-LetÕs look at how == equals operator works with primitives and reference variables.
+Let's look at how == equals operator works with primitives and reference variables.

 #### Primitive Variables

-Equality for Primitives only compares values
+- Equality for Primitives only compares values

 ```
 int a = 5;
 int b = 5;
 ```

 Below statement compares if a and b have same value.

 ```
 System.out.println(a == b);//true
 ```
 #### Reference Variables

 ```
 Integer aReference = new Integer(5);
 Integer bReference = new Integer(5);
 ```

-For reference variables, == compares if they are refering to the same object.
+For reference variables, == compares if they are referring to the same object.

 ```
 System.out.println(aReference == bReference);//false